Group chat workflows in Microsoft Agent Framework

 return None

-# participants is a dict with agent names as keys
+# participants is an ordered dict with agent names as keys

 # Build group chat workflow